- 0-60 mph in 3.9 seconds

 M Sport seats with 14-way power adjustments come standard, but don’t confuse it with the $2,950 M Sport Motorsport Form, which adds M performance bits and more safety features.

-Embedded in the dash above the horizontal band of climate controls is a 10.3-inch display screen that can be split in three quadrants.
-Toggling through those quadrants with the controller dial on the console is more confusing than the last generation of iDrive.
-It takes time to learn, and even then it feels German.
+Embedded in the dash above the horizontal band of climate controls is a 10.3-inch display screen that can be split in three panes.
+Toggling through those screens with the controller dial on the console is more confusing than the last generation of iDrive.

 The controller dial should be for the passenger.
-The new digital 12.3-inch instrument cluster, steering wheel controls, and optional head up display combine to give the driver access to the vital driving stats and conveniences without having to remove hands from the steering wheel.
-The tachometer and speedometer are used as a framing device on either side of the cluster display so the middle can be used for a map/navigation view.
+The new digital 12.3-inch instrument cluster, steering wheel controls, and optional head-up display combine to give the driver access to the vital driving stats and conveniences without having to remove hands from the steering wheel.
+The tachometer and speedometer frame the cluster display so the middle can be used for a map/navigation view.
 To toggle between vehicle info and radio controls, however, you have to press the BC button on the stalk on the left side of the steering column.
 It’s like Audi’s Virtual Cockpit, but not nearly as good.
 One cool feature in the info display is the horsepower and torque reading in twin vertical bars.

-Advanced safety features such as automatic emergency braking and LED headlights come standard, as does Apple CarPlay compatibility, though BMW will charge you for it after the first year of service.
-Rude.
+Advanced safety features such as automatic emergency braking and LED headlights come standard, as does Apple CarPlay compatibility.

 The Premium Package ($1,400) adds remote engine start and a head-up display, while the Executive Package ($2,500) adds a Harmon Kardon sound system, high-beam assist, and adaptive headlights that improve safety in IIHS testing of similarly equipped vehicles.
-The Driver Assistance Package ($500) is a might-as-well safety choice, adding lane-departure warnings, but adaptive cruise control is $1,200 more, which hits you just like that Apple CarPlay year-in charge.
+The Driver Assistance Package ($500) is a might-as-well safety choice, adding lane-departure warnings, but adaptive cruise control is $1,200 more.
 Of all of the extras, the only one we’d really want is adaptive cruise, but not at that stand-alone price.

 2020 BMW Z4